ODHK/hyrule_theme/README.md

 The snippet has two options:

-* 'local_theme' : when true, will load a local theme if the ipython notebook is served on localhost.
+* `local_theme` : when true, will load a local theme if the ipython notebook is served on localhost.
 By default, the local theme files should be placed in a sub-directory alongside the .ipynb file called 'theme'.
-* 'theme_url' : the url for the javascript file to load.
+* `theme_url` : the url for the javascript file to load.
 The javascript file should contain logic for injecting styles and functionality.
 Reference the provided `custom.js` for an example.